-Persons with disabilities, on average as a group, are more likely to experience adverse socioeconomic outcomes than persons without disabilities, such as less education, worse health outcomes, less employment, and higher poverty rates.
+Persons with disabilities, on average as a group, are more likely to experience adverse socioeconomic outcomes than persons without disabilities, such as less education, poorer health outcomes, lower levels of employment, and higher poverty rates.

-A country’s economic, legislative, physical, and social environment may create or maintain barriers to the participation of people with disabilities in economic, civic, and social life.
-Barriers include inaccessible buildings, transport, information, and communication technology; inadequate standards, services, and funding for those services; and too little data and analysis for evidence-based, efficient, and effective policies.
+A country’s economic, legislative, physical, and social environment may create or maintain barriers to the participation of people with disabilities in economic, civic, and community life.
+Barriers include inaccessible buildings, lack of transport, lower access to information and communication technology (ICT), inadequate standards, lower level of services and funding for those services, as well as too little data and analysis for evidence-based, efficient, and effective policies.

 Poverty may increase the risk of disability through malnutrition, inadequate access to education and health care, unsafe working conditions, polluted environment, and lack of access to safe water and sanitation.
 Disability may increase the risk of poverty, through lack of employment and education opportunities, lower wages, and increased cost of living with a disability.

 Global awareness of disability-inclusive development is increasing.
 The United Nations Convention on the Rights of Persons with Disabilities (CRPD) promotes the full integration of persons with disabilities in societies.
 The CRPD specifically references the importance of international development in addressing the rights of persons with disabilities.
-To date, 182 countries have signed the CRPD and 153 of these have ratified it, which carries the force of national law.
+To date, 165 countries have ratified the CRPD, which carries the force of national law.
 In recent years, an increasing number of bilateral donors have also developed disability policies to guide their international aid.
 Similarly at the national level, the number of disability discrimination laws and constitutional provisions have increased.